-At times, the pandemic and its wide-ranging impact can feel unending, but it’s understandable and OK to feel low or even hopeless in the face of such a challenge.
+At times, the pandemic and its wide-ranging impact can feel unending, but it’s understandable to feel low or even hopeless in the face of such a challenge.
 You may have experienced, witnessed or learned about difficult and tragic events, and you may have been cut off and isolated from family and unable to do the things you normally do to boost your mood.
 At times you may have felt ineffective at work or at home.
 It’s important to remember that even if you’re not at work, you can experience this.

 Things that can help